 Later, a BDR delegation led by the DG, Major General Azizur Rehman, and the BSFI delegation, led by Inspector General (IG), P. C. Goel (the in-charge of Cachar District sector – Mizoram frontier of Indian States, Tripura-Assam) sat together in a flag meeting at Belonia and agreed to maintain, what they describe as a status quo on the disputed Muhuri river isle, which was subsequently reported to the local journalist.

-Although firing incidents had been continuing since the year, 1965 (from time of former East Pakistan period) to later Bangladesh (1999) period, it suddenly stopped after the 24th August, 1999.
-After 24th August, 1999, neither Bangladesh nor Indian farmers intended/wished-for to plough in the so-called disputed fertile Muhuri river char-land areas, particularly, Indian farmers, who most of the time used the ground.
+Although firing incidents had been continuing since the year, 1965 (from the time of the former East Pakistan period) to later Bangladesh (1999) period, it suddenly stopped after the 24th August, 1999.
+After 24th August 1999, neither Bangladesh nor Indian farmers intended/wished-for to plough in the so-called disputed fertile Muhuri river char-land areas, particularly, Indian farmers, who most of the time used the ground.

 The political situation in Bangladesh deteriorated in 2001, and on 16th April, when an illegal intrusion of BGB happened at Pyrdiwah (Part-II) village in the East Khashi Hills district of Eastern Indian State, Meghalaya, a maximum high alert was declared.